arg-tech/delab/README.md

 By default, the complete pipeline is run (see above), i.e..

 - generate features for prediction (currently sentiment, justification, cosine similarity)
-- get ml based prediction for (user) interventions
+- get ml based prediction inference for (user) interventions
-- LLM inference: use large language model to generate the (textual) intervention
+- LLM text generation: use large language model to generate the (textual) intervention

 ## Examples